frederic-perez/AmE-dictionary/data/idioms.md

 __show up__
 __shrinking violet__ Someone who is very shy and not assertive. _I am not exactly a shrinking violet, but I don’t have the guts to say what you said to her._
 __shroom__
+__shtick__ _Sometimes he pushed his shtick a little too far._
 __shut (one’s) mouth__
 __shut down__ :three::hammer: _San Antonio shut down Utah for its fourth straight road victory._
 __shut the front door__ _slang_ An exclamation of surprise or disbelief, used as a minced oath of the vulgar phrase “shut the fuck up.”
 __shuteye__ _n_ _slang_ :three: (shut-eye) Sleep.
 (Usually qualified with words like “some,” “a little,” “a bit of,” etc.) _Hey, it’s late.
 We should catch some shuteye so we’re not exhausted tomorrow._ _I could use about another hour of shut-eye._ _I’m going for some shut-eye._
+__shy away (from someone or something)__ :two::hammer:
 __shy away__ _v_ :two: __1__ To retreat out of a sense of shyness: _The deer poked its head out from the bushes and then shied away when it saw me._ __2__ To avoid doing something, especially out of caution or anxiety: _The company shied away from giving raises this year._
 __shy of (something)__ :two::hammer::astonished: _Just shy of its highest mark._
 __sick and tired of (something)__
 __sick as a dog__
-__side hustle__ :five: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
+__side hustle__ :six: Another source of income in addition to one’s primary or full-time job, sometimes one that serves as a creative outlet in contrast with one’s regular employment. _Almost all of the rookie reporters I know have some kind of side hustle to help them supplement their income._
 __side track__
 __sidle up (from someone or something)__ To move gradually, inconspicuously, or surreptitiously up to or toward someone or something. _As soon as you step foot in the city center, panhandlers begin sidling up looking for handouts._
 __sidle up (to someone or something)__ To move close to someone or something cautiously or furtively; to move closer to someone or something gradually. _Tex sidled up to Dolly and said howdy in a soft, shy voice._ _Dolly sidled up and picked the cowboy’s pocket._ _Chuck siddled up beside his brother._
 __sigh of relief__ A feeling or display of relief that something particularly stressful, unpleasant, or undesirable has been avoided or completed. _Everyone in class heaved a sigh of relief after that horrible midterm exam was over._
 __sign up__ __1__ To enlist or enroll oneself or someone in something.
 A noun or pronoun can be used between “sign” and “up.” _My mother signed me up for piano lessons on the weekend._ __2__ To subscribe oneself or someone to something.
 A noun or pronoun can be used between “sign” and “up.” _If you sign up a friend for the service, you’ll get $20 credit to your account._
+__silly me__
 __silver lining__ The potential for something positive or beneficial to result from a negative situation.
 Often used in the phrase “every cloud has a silver lining.”
 (A silver lining on a cloud is an indication that the sun is behind it.) _There could be a silver lining to getting laid off—you might find a job you actually like!_
 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
 __silver surfer__ An elderly person who is a proficient user of the Internet. _My grandmother has become a real silver surfer since we got her new computer hooked up to the Internet.
 She even keeps in touch with her friends on social media!_